affaan-m/MIT/README.md

 ---

-Feel free to replace the placeholders with additional details or links to the corresponding files.
-You can also download the [Used Car Price Prediction Notebook](sandbox:/mnt/data/FinalUsedCarPredictionFC.ipynb) and the [Used Car Price Prediction Presentation](sandbox:/mnt/data/Used%20Car%20Price%20Prediction%20Presentation.pdf) for more context.
+You can download the [Used Car Price Prediction Notebook](sandbox:/mnt/data/FinalUsedCarPredictionFC.ipynb), the [Used Car Price Prediction Presentation](sandbox:/mnt/data/Used%20Car%20Price%20Prediction%20Presentation.pdf), and your [Certificate of Completion](sandbox:/mnt/data/Certificate_Of_Completion.pdf) for more context.

-Let me know if there's anything else I can assist you with!
+Let me know if there's anything else I can assist you with, and congratulations on your achievements!